MaterializeInc/materialize/doc/demo.md

 ## Demo initialization

 There are several demos that we can run.
-The instructions for all of these assume that you are running commands from the root of the materialize repo.
+The instructions for all of these assume that you are running commands from the root of the Materialize repo.

 Each demo involves starting several terminal sessions:

-* A materialize daemon -- where the magic happens
+* A Materialize daemon -- where the magic happens
-* A materialize shell -- the human interface to the materialize engine
+* A Materialize shell -- the human interface to the materialize engine
     - Requires `psql` (`brew install postgres`)
-* At least one avro producer window -- the channel through which content gets into materialize
+* At least one Avro producer window -- the channel through which content gets into Materialize

 The first thing that we need to do is make sure that the core services our demos rely upon are running.
 For now, that means we need `confluent connect` and `materialized`.

-We have a collection of helpful tools in `doc/demo-utils.sh`, including one that makes sure that `confluent` is running and materialize is up to date and running.
+We have a collection of helpful tools in `doc/assets/demo/utils.sh`, including one that makes sure that `confluent` is running and Materialize is up to date and running.

 So, to get the core services running we just run `mtrlz-start`: